xcatliu/the-war-of-colors/README.md

-# The war of colors
+# The War of Colors

 > Choose your favorite color and battle against the others.